margaretchan/Crossy-Caml/README.md

 # Crossy Caml
 Crossy Caml is a variation of the "Crossy Road" game built entirely in OCaml.
-It was built as the final project for CS 3110 in Fall 2019.
+It was built as the final project for Cornell's CS 3110 in Fall 2019.

 ## Getting Started
 Please reference the INSTALL.md document for installation directions.